Galileo-Galilei/kedro-mlflow/docs/source/03_getting_started/02_first_steps.md

 ### Journal information

 The informations provided by the ``Kedro``'s ``Journal`` are also recorded as ``tags`` in the mlflow ui in order to make reproducible.
-In particluar, the exact command used for running the pipeline and the kedro version used are stored.
+In particular, the exact command used for running the pipeline and the kedro version used are stored.

 ### Artifacts